-The common cold and the flu are both respiratory illnesses that are highly contagious, have similar symptoms, but are caused by different viruses.
-Both are spread through coughing and sneezing, and may also be spread by touching contaminated surfaces.
-Colds and the flu can be prevented by covering coughs and sneezes with a tissue or an elbow; washing hands frequently; refraining from touching your mouth, eyes and nose with unwashed hands; and trying to stay healthy.
+Colds and flu are spread primarily through coughing and sneezing, and may also be spread by touching contaminated surfaces.
+Both illnesses can be prevented by covering coughs and sneezes with a tissue or an elbow; washing hands frequently; refraining from touching your mouth, eyes and nose with unwashed hands; and trying to stay healthy.
 There is an annual vaccine that can help prevent the flu.